lewis-sqa/NEPs/specs/Standards/Wallets.md

 }
 ```

+### Request Methods

+- `getAccounts`: Get accounts exposed to dApp.
+An empty list of accounts means we aren't connected.
+- `getNetwork`: Get the currently selected network.
+- `connect`: Request access to one or more accounts.
+- `disconnect`: Remove access to all accounts.
+- `signAndSendTransaction`: Sign and Send one or more NEAR Actions.
+- `signAndSendTransactions`: Sign and Send one or more NEAR Transactions.

+### Events

+- `accountsChanged`: Triggered whenever accounts are updated (e.g. calling `connect` and `disconnect`).

 ### Actions

-Below are the 8 NEAR Actions and used for signing transactions:
+Below are the 8 NEAR Actions used for signing transactions.
+Plain objects have been used to remove an unnecessary dependency on `near-api-js`.

 ```ts
 interface CreateAccountAction {